The AI Search Manual

 But which specific roles should organizations prioritize?

-Based on our work with leading brands, these roles listed below are central to a strong GEO strategy because each focuses on a different part of how AI discovers, interprets, and references content across multiple platforms.
+Based on our work with leading brands, the roles listed below are central to a strong GEO strategy, because each focuses on a different part of how AI discovers, interprets, and references content across multiple platforms.

 Relevance Engineer